nmathgithub/nmathgithub/README.md

 - 👋 Hi, I’m @nmathgithub.
 I graduated with my PhD in mathematics with a focus on partial differential equations (PDEs).

 - 👀 I’m currently interested in artificial intelligence, data science, visualization, mathematics, music, and cricket data!
-Specificially, these days I am playing around with transformers, GPT3, BERT, Hugging Face, etc. in Natural Language Processing.
+- Specifically, these days I am playing around with the Python wrappers for GLVis and MFEM (finite element libraries).
+My goal is to be able to apply these visualizations to a system of nonlinear hyperbolic conservation laws.

 # Machine Learning/Deep Learning/Software Experience